 Breach Of Contract

 Gardening leave is called such because it is a time to pursue other hobbies – such as gardening – as opposed to working.
 It is important to carefully read the terms of your contract as it relates to gardening leave to ensure there is absolutely no form of work being done.
 In the case of a breach of contract from the employee, the employer may no longer be obligated to pay you or extend other previously agreed upon benefits during this time.

 Gardening leave should be used as a break period whilst moving from one job to another.
 It is a time to develop a fresh start for your next job and protect the confidentiality of your previous employer.
 In order to optimise this time it is important to review the terms of your contract with your employer to allow for an easy transition between jobs.
 Change can be a good thing and must be embraced as such.

 Need Help Stipulating The Terms Of Gardening Leave In Your Company?

-Then book a free Startup Legal Session with us and we’ll get you on the right track and ensure your terms are legally valid.
+Then book a call with our legal team and we’ll get you on the right track and ensure your terms are legally valid.